luanpotter/shattered-wilds/README.md

 |       |            |       LCK       | Fortune     | Your personal luck for your own actions, mainly used for the Luck Die mechanic                                                         |
 |       |            |      (Luck)     | Serendipity | Expectations for the external world, also used for the Write History mechanic                                                          |

 The way the trickle down works is, for every point you earn on a node past the first, you get to propagate that point to one of the three children.
-So at Level 1, every single adventurer has the same attributes (bar racial and class bonuses of course).
+So at Level 1, every single adventurer has the same attributes (bar racial, class and feat bonuses of course).
 But when they level up to 2, they get to propagate to the Body/Mind/Soul tier, and thus make their first attribute choice.
 On Level 3, you can propagate to the same node as before, doubling down on one of the 3 realms, and getting to propagate again, or you can generalize and pick a second realm to focus on.

 The way modifiers work is that you always roll the most specific check you can, normally a Skill check for skills or a Basic Attribute for core game actions (such as attacks); your modifier on each node is based on its value and the values of the parents: